Hit enter after type your search item

 Where:

-• object is the source string (can be any sequence like list etc.)
+Object The source string (can be any sequence like a list, etc.)

-• Start – the character where you want to get a substring from
+Start The character position from which you want to get a substring

-• Stop – specifies the end position in the source string
+Stop Specifies the ending position in the source string

 • Parameters are enclosed in the square brackets

 The step parameter may be least required as using it with string, however, you may use this for any sequence including strings.
-See an example below.
+See the example below.

-The slicing is a Python methodology that enables accessing parts of data from the given sequence like lists, tuples, strings etc. and objects that support sequence protocol.
+Slicing is a Python methodology that enables accessing parts of data from the given sequence like lists, tuples, strings, etc., and objects that support sequence protocol.
 Read slicing in detail with examples

 An example of getting substring with step parameter